In New Year's speech, Taiwan president warns China against 'military adventurism'

 Taiwan says it is an independent country and has repeatedly vowed to defend its freedom and democracy.

+The pursuit of independence will only throw Taiwan into a "deep chasm" and bring about "profound catastrophe", Zhu added.

+In recent months, Beijing has sent repeated air missions over the Taiwan Strait.
+Taiwan has said it will not give in to threats.

 "The military is definitely not an option for solving cross-strait disagreements.
 Military conflicts would impact economic stability," Tsai said.
-"Our two sides jointly shoulder the responsibility of maintaining regional peace and stability."

-Taiwan's stance has always been "to not succumb when facing pressure and to not rashly advance when receiving support," Tsai said.

-To ease tension in the region, both Taipei and Beijing must "work hard to take care of people's livelihoods and calm the hearts of the people" in order to find peaceful solutions to problems together, Tsai said.
+To ease tension in the region, both Taipei and Beijing must "work hard to take care of people's livelihoods and calm the hearts of the people" in order to find peaceful solutions to problems together, she said.

-Tsai also said Taiwan would continue to monitor the situation in Hong Kong, adding that interference in the recent legislative election and the arrests this week of senior staff at the pro-democracy media outlet Stand News "made people worry even more about human rights and freedom of speech in Hong Kong."
+Tsai also said Taiwan would continue to monitor the situation in Hong Kong, adding that interference in the recent legislative election and the arrests this week of senior staff at the pro-democracy media outlet Stand News "made people worry even more about human rights and freedom of speech in Hong Kong".

-"We will hold fast to our sovereignty, uphold the values of freedom and democracy, defend territorial sovereignty and national security, and maintain peace and stability in the Indo-Pacific region."
+"We will hold fast to our sovereignty, uphold the values of freedom and democracy, defend territorial sovereignty and national security, and maintain peace and stability in the Indo-Pacific region," Tsai said.

-(Reporting by Sarah Wu; Additional reporting by Ben Blanchard; Editing by Kim Coghill)
+(Reporting by Sarah Wu; Additional reporting by Ben Blanchard and Ryan Woo in Beijing; Editing by Kim Coghill and Frances Kerry)

 By Sarah Wu